maxhoesel/opnsense-ipv6-alias-updater/README.md

 # opnsense-ipv6-alias-updater

+---

+** ⚠️ This Project has been archived! ⚠️ **

+Alternative recommendation: You can create a interface group that contains all your local networks, then use that groups net alias in firewall rules.

+---

 A little helper script for OPNSense that automatically updates an alias with a dynamic IP prefix, determined by looking at an currently running interface.

 This can be useful if your ISP only gives you a dynamic IPV6 prefix and you want to have a firewall rule that permits internet access, but forbids local access: